Contact lenses for astigmatism: Toric, gas permeable and hybrid

 • Hybrid lenses

-People with mild astigmatism usually tolerate toric lenses (soft contacts) well, but rigid gas permeable or hybrid contacts may be able to offer even sharper vision.
+People with mild astigmatism usually see well with soft toric lenses.
+But rigid gas permeable or hybrid contacts may be able to offer even sharper vision.

-Deciding which contacts are best for your astigmatism depends on how well you tolerate each lens, the characteristics of your eyes and your current level of astigmatism.
+Deciding which contacts are best for your astigmatism depends on how well you tolerate each lens.
+The characteristics of your eyes and your level of astigmatism are also factors.

-There are two important differences between toric lenses and the “regular” soft lenses that only correct nearsightedness or farsightedness:
+There are two important differences between soft toric contact lenses for astigmatism and the “regular” soft lenses that only correct nearsightedness or farsightedness:

 2. Toric lenses have a design feature that allows them to rotate to the perfect angle on the front of your eye.